Harajuku Architecture: 10 Great Buildings

 Designed by Herzog & de Meuron

 The interior of the building is fluid.
-Visitors can’t easily distinguish the connections between each floor.
-Everything looks like one continuous space.
+Can you see the connections between each floor?
+Is it all one continuous space?

-And outside?
 The structure looks like a single piece.
-It’s a glass tower with convex, bubble-like diamonds.
-At night, the interior lights transform it into a tower of light.
+Convex, bubble-like diamonds cover this glass tower.
+At night, the interior lights transform it into a glowing tower.

 The Iceberg